Skip to content

 Food and drink may be brought into the games area.

-A range of soft drinks are available from a chilled cabinet at Clifton Road Games and, in addition, there is a convenience store (Newtown Stores) a few yards up the road on the left as you exit the building.
-Numerous take-aways are also within a short walk from the shop.
+Newtown Stores, the local convenience store, is a few yards up the road - on the left as you exit the building - and various take-aways are within a short walk of the shop.

-In general, games components do not fair well if brought into contact with food or drink, so gamers are requested to eat between (rather than during) games and to clean up responsibly.
+In general, games components do not fair well if brought into contact with food or drink, so gamers are requested to eat between games, rather than during play, and to clean up responsibly.

 Hello,